AlvaroRosado/event-driven-kafka-messenger-transport/README.md

 - Non-PHP services need to consume messages (PHP-specific headers)
 - You want business-friendly message identifiers

-**Custom Serializer Complexity**: Symfony allows custom serializers per transport, but the configuration is cumbersome and requires extensive setup for each transport.

 **This transport solves these issues automatically** by:
 - Producing clean JSON with business identifiers you define
 - Adding a simple header with your custom identifier (not PHP namespace)